gabriel-aplok/gabriel-aplok.github.io/_projects/project-walker.md

 - Scope, NVG and Crosshair bugged if you're riding on entities such as vehicles, etc.
 ```

-## Changelog for v1.8.10
+## Changelog for v1.8.11

 > You can access other previous changelogs [here]({{ page.slug }}/changes.html).

 ```
- - I started porting the engine core to the 1.21 update.
+- We have ported all core engine items to update 1.21.
+- Added new trader (buy ammo and guns).
- - Added new bullet ingredients item to make bullets.
+- Added sulfur powder to make gunpowder.
+- Added recipe for RPG-7 93mm rocket.
+- Added recipe for clothes.
- - Added 3 new house building.
+- Added new 5 military base structures.
- - Added 1 new random building.
+- Added new military barracks structure.
- - Added new beast zombie variant (they can climb walls).
+- Added new hospital structure.
- - Added aid kit now clear all effects of the player.
- - Added new 5 pants items.
+- Added loot blocks.
- - Added new 5 shirt items.
+- Added new broadcast components and groups to zombies.
- - Improved infected health increase +10.
- - Improved infected attack increase +2.
- - Better balance in the durability of melee weapons.
- - Fixed some missing sounds.
- - Fixed some buildings.
- - Fixed infinite ammo item when reloading.
- - Fixed poor quality of AK-12 and AK-74 firing sfx.
+- Added now gasmask avoid being blinded by flash grenade.
 - Fixed thirst damage.
+- Fixed block damage.
+- Fixed runner attack.
- - Fixed some issues with thirst display.
+- Fixed gun item compatibility with 1.21.
+- Changed the steel ingot recipe.
+- Improved melee to break webs and bamboo blocks.
- - Fixed some vanilla animals spawn issue.
+- Improved reduced structure spawn rate.
- - Removed dark color map.
+- Improved 12 gauge damage changed from 16 to 8.
+- Removed gunner NPCs (will be added again soon).
 ```

 If you plan to showcase this add-on, **ONLY use the links I provide here**.
 DON’T create your own links and/or claim this as your own creation.
 Thank you!
 Or I need to request a DMCA to take-down your content. :)